If You’re Happy And You Know It Clap Your Hands!

 A person might get excited about buying a new car, for example, only to have that joy squashed when a newer model arrives.
 That is what happens when you seek happiness from external sources, instead of focusing on your inner being.

 Hence it is useless to cling onto temporary things like cars.
-Accepting that is the first step towards finding inner peace and tranquility.
+Accepting that is the first step towards finding inner peace and tranquillity.
 True happiness comes from reaching such a high state of inner well-being that you are no longer affect by failure.

 Happiness is not the same thing as pleasure